 We gather basic Dynatrace Managed deployment statistics for quick alerting in case of infrastructure issues, and to provide configuration automation.
 Mission Control gathers such information as number of nodes, status of Dynatrace services, or disk partitions usage.

 Events like server starts/shutdowns, added/removed nodes, and ActiveGate registrations are tracked automatically.
 Our Dynatrace ONE team can remotely analyze and address problems or incompatibilities with your Dynatrace server based on system events.
-If you should ever need to contact Dynatrace ONE, you won't need to collect the required log files for problem details—Mission Control gathers this data for your automatically.
-To see the list of Dynatrace server system events that are automatically logged, select Events from the navigation menu in your Cluster Management Console.
+If you should ever need to contact Dynatrace ONE, you won't need to collect the required log files for problem details—Mission Control gathers this data for you automatically.
+To see the list of Dynatrace server system events that are automatically logged, in the Dynatrace menu, go to Events.

 Our Dynatrace ONE team can remotely optimize your Dynatrace Managed settings to ensure optimum performance and stability.

 - Software updates

 Dynatrace Managed software updates are mandatory and are typically published every four weeks.
 You can customize the timing of Dynatrace Managed updates (daily or weekly).
 Updates are automatically communicated to your users at least 24 hours in advance.
 Dynatrace Managed updates are fast and allow monitoring to continue seamlessly.